How Many and What kind of Scholarships Will be awarded and from Whom?

-The Fran Anderson Making a Difference Scholarships will be awarded during a program that will be held at 8:30 a.m. on Saturday, December 1, 2019 at the 50th District Court in downtown Pontiac.
+The Fran Anderson Making a Difference Scholarships will be awarded during a program that will be held at 8:30 a.m. on Saturday, December 5, 2020 at the First Presbyterian Church of Pontiac, 99 Wayne Street in downtown Pontiac.
 The parade will follow at 11:00 a.m.
 Scholarship recipients must be present at both events.

 When is the Scholarship Paid and to Whom?

-The proceeds of the Fran Anderson Making a Difference Scholarships will be paid directly to the recipients’ educational institutions, no sooner than the start of their fall term, after the Genisys Credit Union has determined that the recipients are enrolled.
+The proceeds of the Fran Anderson Making a Difference Scholarships will be paid directly to the recipients’ educational institutions, no sooner than the start of their fall term, after Holiday Extravaganza has determined that the recipients are enrolled.

 Questions should be directed to Linda Zabik, (248) 421-7198, or email@example.com.